203 Southpointe Ct, Murfreesboro, TN

 Written by Reynaldo C.

 Granite and quartzite are both natural stones with serious durability, and homeowners often weigh them against each other when they want an authentic stone surface that can handle a busy kitchen.
-They share a lot, but there are meaningful differences in look, hardness, and care.
-Here is an honest comparison.
+They share a lot, but there are meaningful differences in look, hardness, etch resistance, and price.
+Here is an honest, detailed comparison to help you choose between two excellent natural stones.

 What they have in common

-Both granite and quartzite are 100% natural stones, quarried and cut into unique slabs.
-Both are hard, heat-resistant, and built to last decades.
-Both are porous to some degree and benefit from periodic sealing.
-If you want genuine natural stone rather than an engineered surface, either one is a strong, honest choice.
+Both granite and quartzite are 100% natural stones, quarried and cut into unique slabs, so every piece is one of a kind.
+Both are hard, heat-resistant, and built to last decades — you can set hot cookware on either without the scorching risk you would have with engineered quartz.
+Both are porous to some degree and benefit from periodic sealing, and both clean up with mild soap and water.
+If you want genuine natural stone rather than a manufactured surface, either one is a strong, honest choice.
+The differences are in the details.

 Hardness